 When you allow access to Azure resources, it’s always a best practice to provide users with the least privilege that’s required to do a given task.

-Role-based access control (RBAC): In Azure, you can grant access to user accounts (principals) at a specified scope: subscription, resource group, or individual resources.
-RBAC lets you deploy resources into a resource group and grant permissions to a specific user or group.
+Azure role-based access control (Azure RBAC): In Azure, you can grant access to user accounts (principals) at a specified scope: subscription, resource group, or individual resources.
+Azure RBAC lets you deploy resources into a resource group and grant permissions to a specific user or group.
 It also lets you limit access to only the resources that belong to the target resource group.
 You can also grant access to a single resource, such as a virtual machine or virtual network.
 To grant access, you assign a role to the user, group, or service principal.
 There are many predefined roles, and you can also define your own custom roles.
-To learn more, see What is role-based access control (RBAC)?.
+To learn more, see What is Azure role-based access control (Azure RBAC)?.

 When to use: When you need fine-grained access management for users and groups or when you need to make a user an owner of a subscription.

-Get started: To learn more, see Manage access using RBAC and the Azure portal.
+Get started: To learn more, see Add or remove Azure role assignments using the Azure portal.

 Service principal objects: Along with providing access to user principals and groups, you can grant the same access to a service principal.